flashcatcloud/flashcat-cli/src/commands/sourcemaps/README.md

 * `--release-version` (required) is similar and will be used to match the `version` tag set on the RUM SDK.

 * `--minified-path-prefix` (required) should be a prefix common to all your JS source files, depending on the URL they are served from.
 The prefix can be a full URL or an absolute path.
-Example: if you're uploading `dist/file.js` to `https://example.com/static/file.js`, you can use `datadog-ci sourcemaps upload ./dist --minified-path-prefix https://example.com/static/` or `datadog-ci sourcemaps upload ./dist --minified-path-prefix /static/`.
+Example: if you're uploading `dist/file.js` to `https://example.com/static/file.js`, you can use `flashcat-cli sourcemaps upload ./dist --minified-path-prefix https://example.com/static/` or `flashcat-cli sourcemaps upload ./dist --minified-path-prefix /static/`.
 `--minified-path-prefix /` is a valid input when you upload JS at the root directory of the server.

 In addition, some optional parameters are available: